 NEW Ortelius 2 User Interface

 The new tabbed sidebar consolidates the user interface and exposes many new features.
 It puts more features at your fingertips, rather than tucked away under menus, inspectors and palettes.
-Icons are used more broadly to visually represent functions, while popover siders and color pickers provide an elegant interface to controls.
+Ortelius 2 uses icons more broadly while popover siders and color pickers provide an elegant interface to controls.

-- The Geometry Tab replaces the Object Inspector and the Geometry panel of the Layers List.
+- Geometry Tab replaces the Object Inspector and the Geometry panel of the Layers List.

-- The Attributes Tab replaces the Object Inspector > Attributes pane.
+- Attributes Tab replaces the Object Inspector > Attributes pane.

 NEW Scale Handling

-Ortelius 2 makes fundamental improvements in the way drawing scale, measurements and map scale work.
+Ortelius 2 makes fundamental improvements in the way drawing scale, measurements, and map scale work.
 Those improvements required changes to the file structure.
-When files from earlier versions are opened in Ortelius 2, they are automatically upgraded to the new file structure.
+When opening files from earlier versions in Ortelius 2, the files upgrade to the new file structure.
 This change affects backward compatibility.

 NEW Shapefile Import Support

-Advanced users will appreciate that shapefiles of the same projection are now georeferenced on import.
+Advanced users will appreciate that shapefiles of the same projection georeference on import.
 This means when you import shapefile map data with the same projection/coordinate reference system (CRS) the layers will properly align.